jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 `touch /var/log/aria2.log`

-But still the same error shows up, no worries, it's about the privilages, let's change it by:
+But still the same error shows up, no worries, it's about the privilages, the user needs *write* permission, let's change it by:

-`chmod 777 /var/log/aria2.log`
+`chmod 664 /var/log/aria2.log`

 Then woooo, everything goes up, so let's wrap it up and put these two commands into */etc/rc.local*.